radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 ## Enable RootDSE ACI

 If you want to remove public access to the RootDSE, check the Enable RootDSE ACI option after you delete the default global read access ACI.
-This denies access to the RootDSE to everyone except cn=directory manager.
+This denies access to the RootDSE to everyone except the super user (e.g. cn=directory manager).